-Ben pulled out his Blackberry and snapped a few crude photos of the cow and Travis and this birthing process, feeling like a mere speck in a much larger universe.
+Ben pulled out his Blackberry and snapped a few crude photos of the Hereford and Travis and this birthing process.
+Made him feel like a mere speck in a much larger universe.

 “Good girl.
 That’s it.
 Good girl.”
 Travis repeated this while his hands gripped the pair of ankles now exposed to the air.
 As he pulled, the mother exerted one final push, and the torso and front legs of the calf’s wet body popped out in an explosion of birthing fluid.
 The young one then spilled out across the grass, his head still partially encased in the amniotic sack.